sourceduty/Donald_Trump_Shooting/README.md

 > Alex: "*Those who are approved to operate firearms should be integrated into a national military system and forced to honor the country they live in.*"

+> "*Integrating firearm operators into a national military system could ensure that they receive enhanced national security, standardization, high-quality training, which might enhance safety, honorability and proficiency.*"

 ***
 Copyright (C) 2024, Sourceduty - All Rights Reserved.